rdsea/bigdataincidentanalytics/REASONING.md

 ### Minimum Deployment View (Docker)

 The [docker-compose.monitoring.yml](docker-compose.monitoring.yml) and [docker-compose.metrics.yml](docker-compose.metrics.yml) files contain all the service definitions required for running the monitoring pipeline.
-To save on the number of components, the Flink JobManager as well as the TaskManager are re-used from the reference pipeline.
+To save on the number of components, the Flink JobManager, TaskManager as well as Elasticsearch + Kibana are re-used from the reference pipeline.
 The diagram below shows the deployment view of the monitoring pipeline with Docker-compose and minimum scalability.

 ![Monitoring Pipeline Deployment View](documents/images/Monitoring_Pipeline_Deployment_View.png)

 ## Limitations

-CompositeSignals and incidents need to be manually added to the Knowledge Graph, currently using the Neo4j Browser.
+CompositeSignals and Incidents need to be manually added to the Knowledge Graph, currently using the Neo4j Browser.
 Although thanks to the Cypher language this is not a difficult task, there should be some kind of interface with better usability which also hides Neo4j as the used database.

 The synchronization of clocks and handling of time-zones is out of scope of this project.
 For every component UTC timestamps are assumed.
 Furthermore, Signals in the reasoner are processed in the order they arrive.
 We rely on Kafka's correct ordering.